 Modern life, daily work pattern, lifestyle changes, and now several months of unpredicted lockdowns have all changed human life massively.
-The life schedule followed before 2020 is no longer seen in individuals, no matter they are working, studying, or even sleeping.
+The life schedule followed before 2020 is no longer seen in individuals, whether working, studying, or even sleeping.

 Changes in time frame have led to sleep disorders and insomnia in so many people.
-These were common diseases before the pandemic, but, unfortunately, the post-pandemic era has seen a tragic change in the surge in sleep disorder cases.
+Of course, these were common diseases before the pandemic, but, unfortunately, the post-pandemic era has seen a tragic change in the surge in sleep disorder cases.

 What is a sleep disorder?